-Annual Enrollment or Annual Enrollment Period: The period, usually in the fall of each year, during which employees make benefit elections for the next Plan year.
+Annual Enrollment or Annual Enrollment Period: The period, usually in the

 APA Agreement: The most recent Agreement between American Airlines, Inc. and the Airline Pilots in the service of American Airlines, Inc. as represented by the Allied Pilots Association.

 Appropriate Care and Treatment: Medical care and treatment that is: